demuth/build-from-styles/_extras/build.md

 Most important is configuring the _config.yml file, checking that file the #FixME prompts.
 There are only a few.

-Before editing the other new files, use GitHub Desktop to commit your update, providing a Summary and optionally a Description of the changes, Commit to gh-pages using the blue button, then select the Push Origin (blue button), then check for those on the GitHub site.
+Before editing the other new files, use GitHub Desktop to commit your update, providing a Summary and optionally a Description of the changes, Commit to gh-pages using the blue button, then select the Push origin (blue button), then check for those on the GitHub site.

 GitHub can now auto-generate your .io.